marchete/RN_Explorer/Efficient Solver for Number Shifiting puzzle.md

 +Steps to search new candidates:
-1. -Change behaviour of LAHC Worker once RN_Explore have some approximations.
+1. Change behaviour of LAHC Worker once RN_Explore have some approximations.
 With bad quality approximations (totalNumbers>=5) only change a couple of threads.
 2. Once the RN Explore have high quality approximations (totalnumbers < 4) change more workers to the new search mode.
 3. Clone RN Explore on the local Worker, to avoid collisions and race conditions.
 4. Worker with ID=0 will run the function Mutate_Exhaustive_6() on those approximations that haven't done it, then it will mark this approximation as exhausted.